What are the aims of this leaflet?

 Immediate side effects:

-- Pain - the procedure is not usually too uncomfortable, although injections into certain parts of the body, such as the palms and soles, can be more uncomfortable, and keloid injection can be painful
+- Pain - the procedure is not usually too uncomfortable, although injections into certain parts of the body, such as the palms and soles, can be more uncomfortable, and an injection into a keloid (raised scar) can be painful

 - Bleeding - spots of blood may occur at the injection sites

-- Infection - occasionally infection can be introduced by the injections, and this may rarely develop into an abscess, requiring antibiotic therapy
+- Infection - occasionally infection can happen in the injected skin area and this may rarely develop into an abscess, requiring antibiotic therapy

-- Allergic reaction - this is very uncommon, but may occur to one of the ingredients of the triamcinolone
+- Allergic reaction - this is very uncommon, but may occur if you are sensitive to one of the ingredients of the triamcinolone

 Subsequent side effects: